hartzis/hartzis.github.io/_posts/2016-05-28-open-source-contribution.md

 These open source projects have dramatically and profoundly effect my life both personally and fiscally.
 Specifically the community around [react](http://facebook.github.io/react/) is so strong, encouraging, and positive.
 I've been able to contribute to many open source projects over the past two years with great responses, encouragement, and success.

-##Contributions to open source
+##Contributing to open source

 I don't know why, but I felt extremely comfortable early on trying to contribute back to the open source community.
-My [first contributions](https://github.com/loganbestwick/geo-tools/commits?author=hartzis) to open source was to simply add some properties to a config for some tools.
-But it felt great contemplating that my little bit of code could help someone else.
+My [first contributions](https://github.com/loganbestwick/geo-tools/commits?author=hartzis) to open source were simple, but it felt great knowing I gave back and possibly helped someone else.

-After contributing to a few other small libraries and getting PR's merged in I was added as a collabortor on a pretty successful react component.
-I truly felt honored and took the responsibilty seriously.
-I've definitely put some hours into this component, and have felt from the community that my contributions were welcome and wanted.
+After contributing to a few other small libraries and getting PR's merged in I was added as a collaborator on a cool react component - [react-swipeable](https://github.com/dogfessional/react-swipeable/graphs/contributors).
+I truly felt honored and took the responsibility seriously.
+Contributing to react-swipeable definitely helped build my confidence and I started to look for ways to contribute to bigger projects.

 [Dan Abramov](https://twitter.com/dan_abramov) is truly a stupendously nice person.
-I [contributed](https://github.com/reactjs/redux/commits?author=hartzis) to [redux](http://redux.js.org/) early-ish in its evolution in an attempt to help Dan with some examples, and he was amazingly [responsive and helpful](https://github.com/reactjs/redux/pull/424)!
+I was able to [contribute](https://github.com/reactjs/redux/commits?author=hartzis) to [redux](http://redux.js.org/) early-ish in its evolution in an attempt to help Dan with some examples, and he was amazingly [responsive and helpful](https://github.com/reactjs/redux/pull/424)!

-I've also had great open source success working with people at [AirBnb](https://github.com/airbnb).
-[Enzyme](/) is AirBnb's open sourced react testing library, and it is simaliar to another testing library I had contributed to called [skin-deep](/).

-Since props going into a react component are just an object with keys/values, when you want to test and you use shallow rendering you can just select components based on prop values.
-I helped add this [feature](/) to [skin-deep](/) and I also thought this would be a great addition to [enzyme](/) so I created an [issue](/) and started a [PR](/).
-The team at AirBnb and other contributors were also incredibly helpful and give very constructive feedback.
+##Just to sum up

+I try to keep my posts fairly small and to a point and with this post I just wanted to lightly touch on my personal experience with open source.
+It has been an amazing and fulfilling journey that I wish to continue.
+I am slightly scared of the open source fatigue and have definitely felt it a bit.

+Here's to a bright knowledge sharing future!